GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/general/about/en.md

 # About Gato GraphQL

-The most powerful GraphQL server for WordPress.
+Powerful and flexible GraphQL server for WordPress.

 <div class="notice notice-info" markdown=1>